miagruvman/getting-started-with-rkt/README.md

 sudo ./rkt --insecure-options=image run hello.aci
 ```

-You can now see your hello application in your local image list:
+You can now see information about your hello application in your pod list:
 ```
-./rkt image list
+./rkt list
 ```